keithasaurus/simple_html/README.md

 # simple_html

-Template-less html in Python.

-### Type-safe.
+### Template-less.
+Type-safe.
 Minified by default.
-Fast.

 simple_html is built to simplify html rendering in Python.
 No templates needed.
-Just create html in normal Python.
-In most cases, the code will be more concise than standard html.
+Just create HTML in normal Python.
+In most cases, the code will be more concise than standard HTML.
 Other benefits include:
 - typically renders fewer bytes than template-based rendering
 - types mean your editor and tools can help you write correct code faster
 - no framework needed

-### Install
+### Installation
 `pip install simple_html`

+### Usage
 ```python
 from simple_html.nodes import body, head, html, p
 from simple_html.render import render